 - Learn more on how to enable Azure Site Recovery (ASR) on VMs using Azure Policy

-I hope this article gave you a broad overview of how to auto-enable Azure Backup with Azure Policy to help you minimize operations overhead, and increasing data protection against security threats and ransomware attacks.
+I hope this article gave you a broad overview of how to auto-enable Azure Backup with Azure Policy to help you minimize operations overhead, and increase data protection against security threats and ransomware attacks.

 Thank you for reading my blog.

 If you have any questions or feedback, please leave a comment.